What goes good with coffee?

 I certainly have a decent understanding of which foods enrich the heavenly taste of coffee and which ones make you want to spit it back out.
 I am believer that most sweetened goods (mainly carbs) such as muffins, donuts and any form of cake is the perfect match to a good cup of coffee.
 I will explain my reasoning for this, as well as why I don’t prefer to sip coffee while eating something like pizza.

-Not such a good fit
+Not such a good fit with coffee

 I will admit that when I go out to dinner I do enjoy a cup of warm coffee with a glass of water alongside my meal.
 Most restaurants I go to make a decent cup of coffee, whose robust flavor can be a nice addition to many of the meals I enjoy to eat.
 The water assists in quenching my thirst when I am eating my main course.